Hazen High School (Washington)

 Oliver M. Hazen High School is a public secondary school located in the Renton Highlands of Renton, Washington, United States, in the greater Seattle area.
 It is a part of the Renton School District.

 History

-The school was established in the autumn of 1968.
+Students first entered the school in the fall of 1968.
 Oliver M. Hazen, for whom Hazen High School is named, served as the Renton School District Superintendent from 1936-1966.
 The Hazen Coat of Arms portrays Renton’s coal mining and Boeing Aerospace connections alongside the school’s dedication to excel in pride, unity and achievement.

 Architecture

 The school was built with a Cold War Institutional exterior with a Brutalist aesthetic.
+Established in 1967, Hazen High has not seen any major renovations since 2011 when the D-100/200 wings were added.

 Activities

 Hazen has an active music and drama department.
-Hazen High's Divina Voce Choir placed 1st in State in 2017.
+Hazen High's Divina Voce Choir placed 1st in State in 2017, and in 2025.
 Hazen has an extremely strong DECA (Distributive Education Clubs of America) chapter.
 Each year, Hazen DECA members compete at the Area, State, and National Level.